anto-christo/gitstarted/README.md

 ![Search Bar](/screenshots/search.JPG?raw=true "Search")<br/><br/>

 * Liked any of the projects that we recommended?
 Great!
-Just click on the project to explore more about it.
+Just click on the project to explore it even further.

   1. See a graph illustrating the various languages that has been used in the project.